morganw-code/ImpulseAuction/README.md

 ##### 3.2 Why is the problem identified a problem that needs solving?

 ImpulseAuction provides a platform where buyers and sellers can quickly make purchases or sell a listing in less than 60-seconds.
-This provides a quick and easy way of shopping/selling online.
+This provides a quick and easy way of shopping/selling online without having to wait days or weeks for the outcome of other auctions online.

 ##### Screenshots